fg-research/website/docs/_sources/blog/product/posts/lstm-fcn-ecg-classification.rst.txt

 ==========================================
 Training
 ==========================================
-We can now run a training job on the training dataset.
+We can now run the training job.

 .. code:: python